rh-ecosystem-edge/recert/.konflux/README.Konflux.md

 We will be using a generator named `rpm-lock-file-prototype` according to the directions provided by that project in the [rpm-lockfile-prototype README](https://github.com/konflux-ci/rpm-lockfile-prototype?tab=readme-ov-file#installation) to generate the `rpms.lock.yaml`.

+The recert image has a build stage and final runtime stage which requires different rpms to be installed.To that end, we have encapsulated the `rpms.in.yaml` and the resolved `rpms.lock.yaml` under two specific dirs which correspond to the specific stage: `lock-build` and `lock-runtime`.

 The `rpms.lock.yaml` has been generated from the input provided by `rpms.in.yaml`: this file must be manually created from scratch by Konflux developers with the following fields:

 1. `repofiles`: the .repo file extracted from the runtime base image for recert (a `redhat.repo` file from rhel9 so far)